jdrsn/slate/source/includes/_files.md

 ## Read files

-The operation `/r/app/f` allows you to read files that are stored on the `app`.
+The operation `/r/<app>/f` allows you to read files that are stored on an app.
-A request can be sent only via HTTP method `GET`.

 ### Read all files

-`GET /r/app/f`
+`GET /r/<app>/f`

-Through the URLs ending with `/f`, all files on the `app` are retrieved.
+Through the URLs ending with `/f`, all files on the requested app are retrieved.

 > <a href="https://qi.do/r/chat/f" target="_blank">qi.do/r/chat/f </a>